PhaserEditor2D/PhaserEditor2D-v3-docs/workbench/projects.rst

 Reload project
 --------------

-|PhaserEditor|_ is not created with the collaborative editing in mind.
-This means, that it assumes that only one user is working in the same project at the same time.
-You can use source control managers like ``Git`` for collaborate with your team.
+|PhaserEditor|_ is not created with collaborative editing in mind.
+This means, that it assumes that only one user is working on the same project at the same time.
+You can use source control managers like ``Git``to collaborate with your team.

-However, it may be possible that you changes the project files with external tools and you need to refresh that changes in the IDE.
+However, it may be possible that you change the project files with external tools and you need to refresh that changes in the IDE.
 When the IDE gets the focus, it does an incremental reload of the changes made by external tools, but you can force (and we recommend) a full reload of the project:

 * Pressing ``Ctrl+Alt+R``.
 * Or clicking on the **Reload Project** option of the |MainMenu|_.

 A full reload of the project also may help to fix a glitch with the |SceneEditor|_ or any other editor.

-A reload of the project is different to a reload of the whole web page because only the files of the project are requested again.
+A reload of the project is different from a reload of the whole web page because only the files of the project are requested again.
 But a full web page reload is a good procedure if you see your IDE is consuming a lot of memory resources.

 You can read the `Resources caching <../misc/resources-caching.html>`_ section for additional information.